 However, that does not mean that I’ve forgotten about my writing, far from it!
-While I was initially disappointed that I wasn’t able to meet my initial goal of having High Risk published in September, I am happy to announce that I now have an official release date: Dember 20th!
+While I was initially disappointed that I wasn’t able to meet my initial goal of having High Risk published in September, I am happy to announce that I now have an official release date: January 28th!

-But in the meantime, Kiera and Caleb’s story will be steamin’ up your Kindle just in time for Christmas.
+But in the meantime, I’ve got something to hopefully relieve the tension of the long wait over the holidays.
 Yeah, I see you over there, sneaking glances at your dirty, dirty sex books on your phone under the table at your family’s Christmas dinner.
 Don’t worry, Siena’s got you covered. 😉

 Speaking of Christmas, this year I’m participating in BrazenBookshelf’s Advent Calendar!
 From December 1st to Christmas Eve, they’ll be sharing sweet deals and freebies from a ton of amazing Romance authors.
 So, if you need to unwind from the holiday stress with a good book, or need some gift ideas for a Romance-loving friend, this is one newsletter you can’t miss out on.
 Sign up today and treat yourself!